What You Should Know About HPV and How Vaccination Protects You

 How and where to get the HPV vaccine

-The HPV vaccine is a safe and effective way to protect yourself from the virus.
+The HPV vaccine is a safe and an effective way to protect yourself from the virus.
 It is important to get the vaccine if you are age 26 or younger, for cervical cancer prevention.
 If you are aged 27 to 45 and have never been vaccinated, you should talk to your healthcare provider about whether the HPV vaccine is right for you.

 Instead of searching for "HPV Vaccine Malaysia" countless times online, DoctorOnCall can easily help you get your HPV vaccination in just a few clicks.
 Book an appointment with us today!